schlagenhauf/ece_talk_2024/slides.md

 ### Unsorted advice

 * ~~💡~~ Your idea is not as valuable as you think
-* 🫂 Trust your team
+* 🫂 Learn to trust your team
 * 👴 You will need senior people
 * ❤️ Work on your social skills
 * 📋 Use a personal task management system